-The Acknowledge System Action simply Disarms (Acknowledges) an Action.
-A common use case would be to execute a System Action of an Action to Disarm (Acknowledge) itself after it is triggered.
-The purpose behind this might be to make a Sensor Reading trigger and send a notification (such as SMS) on that triggering condition, but not continue to send repeat notifications on the Action’s configured Snooze time (which by default is 60 minutes).
+The Acknowledge System Action simply Disarms (Acknowledges) a Rule.
+A common use case would be to execute a System Action of a Rule to Disarm (Acknowledge) itself after it is triggered.
+The purpose behind this might be to make a Sensor Reading trigger and send a notification (such as SMS) on that triggering condition, but not continue to send repeat notifications on the Rule’s configured Snooze time (which by default is 60 minutes).

-In this scenario, the Action with a default 60 minute Snooze time would be triggered by configured condition, send out a single SMS notification to alert a user, and after the notification sent, the Action would Disarm (Acknowledge) itself so it does not continue to send repeat notifications on the Snooze timer if the condition persists.
+In this scenario, the Rule with a default 60 minute Snooze time would be triggered by configured condition, send out a single SMS notification to alert a User, and after the notification sent, the Rule would Disarm (Acknowledge) itself so it does not continue to send repeat notifications on the Snooze timer if the condition persists.
 In other words, the user would receive a single notification when the triggering condition was reported, and no repeat notifications.
-When the triggering condition returned to normal, the Action would be Rearmed (Reset) itself (if the Auto-Acknowledge setting was enabled), and it would be prepared to trigger again on a future triggering condition reported by the sensor.
+When the triggering condition returned to normal, the Rule would be Rearmed (Reset), assuming if the Auto-Acknowledge setting was enabled.
+It would be prepared to trigger again on a future triggering condition reported by the sensor.

 Full Reset common use case

-The Full Reset would Rearm (Reset) an Action when it is executed.
-A common scenario for this might be a user that wants to be immediately notified via SMS on a triggering condition every time the sensor reports a reading with that triggering condition (as opposed to utilizing the Snooze feature).
-By executing a Full Reset System Action on itself, the Action is effectively Disarmed/Rearmed every time the sensor reports a reading that triggers the Action.
-Therefore if you had an Action that executed a Full Reset on itself, it would trigger a notification on every reading triggering reading provided by the sensor.
+The Full Reset would Rearm (Reset) a Rule when it is executed.
+A common scenario for this might be a User that wants to be immediately notified via SMS on a triggering condition every time the sensor reports a reading with that triggering condition (as opposed to utilizing the Snooze feature).
+By executing a Full Reset System Action on itself, the Rule is effectively Disarmed/Rearmed every time the sensor reports a reading that triggers the Rule.
+Therefore if you had a Rule that executed a Full Reset on itself, it would trigger a notification on every triggering reading reported by the sensor.

 Activate and Deactivate

-The Activate and Deactivate System Actions turn on or off the target Action.
-This completely enables/disables the Action from triggering.
-You might use this any time you wish a triggering condition to turn on or off an Action.
+The Activate and Deactivate System Actions turn on or off the target Rule.
+This completely enables/disables the Rule from triggering.
+You might use this any time you wish a triggering condition to turn on or off a Rule.

 Each System Action has the ability to set up a Delay.
 This is useful for when you need to set up logic that happens in a planned sequence.
 If no delay is enabled, the System Action is executed immediately.